JaswantMoher/JaswantMoher/README.md

 - 👋 Hi, I’m @JaswantMoher
-- 👀 I’m interested in climate change and extreme weather events
+- 👀 I’m interested in extreme weather events
 - 🌱 I’m currently learning air-sea interaction and clouds
 - 💞️ I’m looking to collaborate on machine learning
-- 📫 One can reach me on jaswantmoher2@gmail.com
+- 📫 One can reach me at jaswantmoher2@gmail.com

 <!---
 JaswantMoher/JaswantMoher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.